Kesria

-Kesria is a village and former petty Rajput princely state on Saurashtra peninsula in Gujarat, western India.
+Kesria is a village and former petty Rajput princely state on Saurashtra peninsula in Gujarat, Western India.

 History

 The non-salute princely state in Jhalawar prant was ruled by Jhala Rajput Chieftains.
 It comprised only the village.

-In 1901 it has a population of 146, yielding a state revenue of 1,900 (1903-4, only from land), paying a 278 Rupees tribute to the British.
+In 1901 it had a population of 146, yielding a state revenue of 1,900 (1903–4, only from land), paying a 278 Rupees tribute to the British.